How to Dehydrate Vegetables

 dehydrating zucchini

-Dehydrating vegetables into crunchy, flavorful chips is easy to do at home.
-Here's what you need to know:
+Yes!
+Dehydrating vegetables into crispy, flavorful chips is easy at home.

 Prep Tips: